The problem of Pi_2-cut-introduction: Cut-Introduction

 and the clause set $\mathcal{C}\in Sol(\mathcal{A})$ for the starting set $\mathcal{A}$.
 Then there are maximal \textbf{G3c}-derivations $\pi_l$ and $\pi_r$ with axioms as leaves for the sequents

 and

 respectively.
 Furthermore, the following proof is valid and contains a single $\Pi_2$-cut:

-This is guaranteed by the theorems \ref{theo.soundness} and \ref{the:Pi2-cut extended Herbrand sequent} and, hence, solves the main problem of our paper. \end{proof}
+This is guaranteed by the Theorems \ref{theo.soundness} and \ref{the:Pi2-cut extended Herbrand sequent} and, hence, solves the main problem of our paper. \end{proof}

-\section{$G^*$-unifiability}
+\section{$G^*$-Unifiability}

-The previous section gives us a tool to check whether a given starting set contains a solution for an \seHs\!\!.
-Now we discuss a method that produces a starting set for a given reduced representation of an \seHs\!\!.
+In the previous section we developed a method to check whether a given starting set contains a solution for an \seHs\!\!.
+However, we did not explain how such starting sets can be constructed.
+In this section we present a method that produces a starting set for a given reduced representation of an \seHs\!\!.
 This starting set will contain a solution if there is a so-called {\em balanced solution}.